 - Throat Irritation (usually from post-nasal drip)

-Two Causes of Chronic Rhinitis, With Different Causes
+Two Kinds, With Different Causes

 Allergic rhinitis is usually triggered by airborne allergens like pollen, mold or dander.
 It is also known as hay fever.
 When your immune system overreacts to allergens in the air it releases histamines.